bitwes/Gut/README.md

 * `gut.p(text, level=0, indent=0)` print info to the GUI and console (if enabled.)

 * `gut.pause_before_teardown()` This method will cause Gut to pause before it moves on to the next test.
 This is useful for debugging, for instance if you want to investigate the screen or anything else after a test has finished executing.
 See also `set_ignore_pause_before_teardown`
 * `yield_for(time_in_seconds)` Basically this simplifies the code needed to pause the test execution for a number of seconds.
 This is useful if your test requires things to play out in real time before making an assertion.
 There are more details in the Yielding section.
 It is designed to be used with the `yield` built in.
 The following example will pause your test execution (and only the test execution) for 5 seconds before continuing.
-You must call `end_test()` in any test that has a yield in it or execution will never move
+You must call `end_test()` in any test that has a yield in it or execution will not continue.
   * `yield(yield_for(5), YIELD)`
-past the current test.
-* `end_test()` This must be called in any test that has a `yield` in it so that Gut knows when the test has completed.
+* `end_test()` This must be called in any test that has a `yield` in it (regardless of what is yielded to) so that Gut knows when the test has completed.

 ### Methods for Configuring the Execution of Tests
-These methods would be used inside the Scene's script (`templates/gut_main.gd`) to load and execute scripts as well as inspect the results of a run and change how Gut's behavior.
-These methods must all be called on the Gut obect that was created.
-In the case of the template, this would be `tester`.
+These methods would be used inside the Scene's script (`templates/gut_main.gd`) to load and execute scripts as well as inspect the results of a run and change how Gut behaves.
+These methods must all be called on the Gut object that was instantiated.
+In the case of the provided template, this would be `tester`.

 * `add_script(script, select_this_one=false)` add a script to be tetsted with test_scripts
 * `add_directory(path, prefix='test_', suffix='.gd')` add a directory of test scripts that start with prefix and end with suffix.
 Subdirectories not included.